EVENT OVERVIEW

 Come say hi! 🐾

 You don’t have to wait for an issue; the Consent Kitties are approachable, open to chats, and always happy to answer questions about consent.
+Navigating boundaries can be complex, but together we can create a space that is safer, more exciting, and deeply enriching.

 At Future Forest, we all share the responsibility of watching out for each other.
 With communication and care, we make the festival not only fun, but truly transformative.